 “Oh, now you need me” she grumbled as she made her way to the wall.

-Everyone stood back as she punched through the largest rock that was blocking the entire entrance.
-There was a loud boom as the large rock shattered and rocks began falling down.
-A cloud of dust blocked our vision and then sunlight hit our eyes.
+Everyone stood back as she pulled her arm back and gave one strong punch through the largest rock that was blocking the entire entrance.
+There was a loud boom as the large rock shattered and rocks began falling down, clearing away the exit.
+A cloud of dust blocked our vision, but soon sunlight hit our eyes.

 “What is this place?”
 Rei asked in awe as we all took in our surroundings.